Ahacad/fdxk/README.md

-## fdxk
+## xk

-This repository contains a series of tools to help you choose class easily in Fudan.
+This repository contains a series of tools to help you choose class easily.

 ## Todos